 Can we come and see you performing your role at someone's event?

-No. The gift of inviting a prospective invitee to another's event falls upon the parents at each event, not the preacher.
-Personally, I don't think it is right to want to view a preacher in this way.
-I call it window shopping and some preachers conduct this but I cannot.
+The gift of inviting a prospective invitee to another's event falls upon the parents at each event, not the preacher.
+Personally, I also don't think it is right to want to view a preacher in this way.
+I would rather people research my achievements and ability.

 Do you have a DVD we can see of you performing your role?